QUALIFYING FOR SOLO RAAM

 All solo racers must qualify for RAAM.
 At least one of the riders on a solo tandem team must have qualified for RAAM in order to race.
 Relay team racers need not qualify to race RAAM.

 How to Qualify for RAAM

-Racers may attempt to qualify for solo RAAM in one of the following ways: 1) Completing RAAM on a 2- or 4-person team; 2) completing a RAAM sanctioned RAAM Style or 24-hour RAAM Qualifying race; 3) completing an Ultra Marathon Cycling Association (UMCA) sanctioned record attempt; or 4) completing the PAC Tour Elite Tour.
+Racers may attempt to qualify for solo RAAM in one of the following ways: 1) Completing RAAM on a 2- or 4-person team; 2) completing a RAAM sanctioned RAAM Style or 24-hour RAAM Qualifying race; or 3) completing the PAC Tour Elite Tour.
 If a racer is unable to make arrangements to qualify in one of these ways, the racer may seek special arrangements with the RAAM Race Director.
 Additionally, if the racer feels qualified by virtue of other accomplishments, the racer may petition the RAAM Race Director.

 For specific standards and other information see HOW TO QUALIFY FOR RAAM.